 What Are the Job Duties of a Radiation Physicist?

-As a radiation physicist, you handle the technical aspects of radiological equipment.
-You manage the design and operation of equipment.
-You calculate the strength of equipment, calculate the dosage of radiation and ensure proper safety precautions are in place.
+As a radiation physicist, you would handle the technical aspects of radiological equipment including managing the design and operation of equipment.
+You might calculate the strength of equipment, calculate the dosage of radiation and ensure proper safety precautions are in place.
 You'll consult with doctors and other medical personal on patient treatments, offering advice about the use or dosage of radiation therapies.
-You are the expert in charge of making sure radiation therapy is safe and effective for patients and those administering care.
+You would be the expert in charge of making sure radiation therapy is safe and effective for patients and those administering care.

 What Education Will I Need?

 In order to qualify for certification, a radiation physicist must hold a bachelor's degree in physics and a master's degree or Ph.D. in medical physics, radiological physics or a related degree.
 In a physics program, you'll take core classes in science, mathematics and computers.
 You will also study physics in-depth through learning about theories, mechanics, statistics and electricity.
 Graduate programs also include research study and may involve writing a research paper.